isomerpages/moe-tampinesnorthpri/_for-students/Online Accounts for Students/Online Accounts for Students.md

 description: ""
 third_nav_title: Online Accounts for Students
 ---
-<p>In Tampines North Primary School, we leverage on a wide range of ICT tools
+<p>In TNPS, we leverage on a wide range of ICT tools and platforms to enrich
-and platforms to enrich our learning experience.
+our learning experience.
 The use of ICT in the classrooms support collaboration, deepen understanding, and foster self-directed learning.</p>
 <p>This section provides an overview of the key platforms we use.</p>
 <p>Click on each platform to learn more.
 You can also find instructions on
 how to reset your own password.</p>